harshalmittal4/Topic_modelling/README.md

 we have to extract skills (or important keywords) from each of the job titles. i.e. in the dataframe, a new column is to be added which contains the important skills for the job described in the respective rows.

+As an initial try, the model is trained on kaggle dataset Tweeets.csv in which the 'text' column represents the Jb description column for the original problem.

 ## Steps :
 ### For each job description:
 A corpus(list of documents) is created and it is cleaned using nltk (removing stopwords, punctuation, slang).